Zimbabwe Library Association

 The Zimbabwe Library Association (ZimLA) is an association that represents library, records, archives and information professionals in Zimbabwe.
 Membership for those who wish to join the association is voluntary.

 Administration

-Zimbabwe Library Association formerly Rhodesia Library Association (renamed 1980) is run by a National Executive Council (NEC) whose members are elected for two-year terms.
+The Zimbabwe Library Association was renamed from the Rhodesia Library Association in 1980, when Zimbabwe declared independence.
+It is run by a National Executive Council (NEC) whose members are elected for two-year terms.
 There are five branches covering all ten provinces.
 Branches are supported by Special Interest Groups.
 The business of ZimLA is guided by a Constitution and Rules of the Association.

 National Executive Council

 Zimbabwe Library Association has National Executive Committee members, of which three (3) are the Advisory Council, five (5) are elected branch Chairpersons of our five (5) branches and six (6) elected members are the Management Committee namely: